lmikulin/Cassmo_Website_and_Wiki/README.md

 - Tiny bit of testing in Firefox (32.0.3)

 - No CSS compatibilities with other engines have been put in, browse at your own risk!

+- JQuery requires the website to be hosted on a websever (localhost works fine)